rhysnewell/fast-nnt/README.md

 ### TODO
-- R bindings for direct use within R
-- Python bindings for direct use within Python
 - Work on parallelism.
 Not a priority as the program is fast enough.
-- Test on giant datasets.
+- Test on giant datasets. (works >400 taxa in ~5s, but need to test bigger)

 ### Citations